thriveweb/sailinginparadise/content/boatTours/2018-08-31-romantic-sails.md

         First of all remember...a little rain doesn't stop a great time on our boats especially in the warm Gold Coast endless summer...
 But do rest assured that we have a very generous wet weather policy as we want you to enjoy your time on board the boat, so if there is torrential rain or storms at the time you will be able to cancel or reschedule your cruise.
 Please see the full booking policy provided with your invoice for full details or contact our team.

+        **Are your charters suitable for guests with limited mobility?**

+        We have welcomed several guests on board with limited mobility.
+However we do realise that each individual is different in terms of ability and what they are comfortable with.
+Please take a look at the 360 tours on the '[Our Boats](https://sailinginparadise.com.au/our-boats/)' page for an ideal of getting around the boats and do bear in mind a big step up (or carry) is required to board the boats at the marina.
+Our friendly team will be happy to discuss further to ensure you and your guests are comfortable prior to making a booking.

+        **Why should we choose you over another operator?**

+        This list is endless.
+Check out our reviews, check out our socials, speak to someone who has been with us before (you would be surprised, you will probably know someone who has been with us?), and we pride ourselves on the fact that our guests keep coming back (some have sailed with us as many as 8 times).
+We go out of our way to create the best experience possible and are constantly updating, re-inventing, reinvesting and reviewing.
+We're not happy until you're happy and we want you to come back again and again.
+We can blow our own trumpet from time to time right? :-)

+        **How do I book?**

+        [Click here](https://sailinginparadise.com.au/booking-enquiry) to fill out an enquiry form and you will quickly get all the info you need including availability, pricing, inclusions etc. You can also book online!
+Then it is simply a matter of paying your deposit to secure your preferred date.
+But don't dawdle as we quickly book out and we don't want you to be disappointed.
       title: Romantic Sails FAQ's
   sectionTitle: Romantic sails - the lowdown
 columnBanner: